Reaseheath College Privacy Notice for Student Applicants

 Reaseheath College is one of the leading specialist land-based colleges in the UK.
 The Corporation was established under the Further and Higher Education Act 1992 and is an exempt charity for the purposes of the Charities Act 2011.
 We are registered with Ofsted, with our registered address being: Reaseheath College, Reaseheath, Nantwich, CW5 6DF.

-Reaseheath College is the Data Controller for all information collected and is registered with the ICO, Registration Number: Z7450714.
+Reaseheath College is registered with the ICO, Registration Number: Z7450714.